tlcaputi/gtrendR/docs/arima-one-geo.md

-  xfmt = date_format("%b %Y"), # Format of dates on x axis ylab = "Query Fraction (Per 10 Million Searches)", # y axis label lwd = 1, # Width of the line
+  xfmt = date_format("%b %Y"), # Format of dates on x axis ylab = "Query Fraction (Per 10 Million Searches)", # y axis label lwd = 1, # Width of the line label = T, # put increase in searches in plot labsize = 0.8, # size of label

   ## Set a colorscheme
   colorscheme = "blue",  # Color schemes set in this package "red", 'blue" or "jamaim"